-This makes these texts in Italian great for beginners just getting accustomed to this foreign language and intermediate speakers who want to maintain their language competency.
+These texts in Italian are great for beginners just getting accustomed to this foreign language and intermediate speakers who want to maintain their language competency.

-Learning Italian is fun with these stories with everyday themes.
-This collection of Italian texts for beginners makes use of simple yet entertaining stories to help you master Italian.
+This collection of Italian texts for beginners makes use of simple yet entertaining stories to help in your Italian learning.

-By covering a diverse range of grammar structures and vocabulary (words), and supplementing it with audio, you can improve your reading and writing skills, and even practice your listening and pronunciation.
+By covering a diverse range of vocabulary and grammar, and supplementing it with free audio, you can improve your reading and writing skills, and even practice listening and pronunciation.

-With the help of the free audio, you can give your listening skills a boost as well as practice your pronunciation.
-Recorded by a professional voice talent from Italy, the stories are narrated using a standard Italian accent and slightly slower speed than how actual Italian people speak.
+Recorded by a professional voice talent from Italy, the stories are narrated using a standard accent and slightly slower speed than how actual people speak.

-Easy Italian stories for children and adults allow beginners and low-intermediate learners to grasp the narration properly.
+Easy Italian stories for children and adults allow beginners and intermediates to grasp the narration properly.
 Extra care has also been given to the recording of the audio to ensure a pleasurable listening experience for learners.

-Listening to short stories or news with slow audio is an effective and enjoyable method of learning Italian.
+Listening to short stories or news with slow audio is an effective and enjoyable method.
 It’s more effective than reading long books, also because books usually don’t come with audio or translation.
 You can view the Italian transcript and the English translation without any special software.

-For those of you who can’t just slip away from life, travel to Italy, and immerse yourself in a foreign language in order to learn it, this is your solution!
+For those of you who can’t just slip away from life, travel to Italy, and immerse yourself in a foreign language to learn it, this is your solution!

 Just reading a story in Italian will make you feel like you’re in Italy.